MOONLAPSED/XEKBOT/README.md

 # XEKBOT

+"кек-бот", or 'kek-bot', is an associative knowledge base 'harness' for 'agents'.
 If confusion abounds, see [cognosis](https://github.com/MOONLAPSED/cognosis) for reading material.

 ![welcome](/assets/pub/image.jpg)